Giquardo/Price_List_Generator/README.md

 # 🍹 ESN Bar List Generator

 This project is a **dynamic list generator** for the **ESN Bar**, created by **ESN Leonardo Kortrijk**.
-It allows drink menus to be generated dynamically from a JSON file, with custom styling for categories and pricing.
-The goal is to provide a visually appealing and easy-to-maintain system for updating drink lists.
+It allows menus to be generated dynamically from a JSON file, with custom styling for categories and pricing.
+The goal is to provide a visually appealing and easy-to-maintain system for updating price lists.

 ## ✨ Features
 - Generates categories and items from a structured **JSON file**.
-- Uses **custom background colours** for different drink categories.
+- **Light & Dark mode** toggle for better user experience.
 - Dynamically displays the list on a webpage.
 - Includes an **ESN logo** in the header.
+- **QR Code generator** to share the drink list digitally.
 - Fully customisable via **CSS and JavaScript**.
 - Includes a **Python script** to automatically sort the list alphabetically.
 - Uses **Kelson Sans** for headings and **Lato** for body text.